-All students must observe quiet hours from 10 p.m.-7 a.m., Sunday through Thursday.
+All students must observe quiet hours from 10 p.m.-7 a.m. from Sunday through Thursday and 11:30 p.m.-10 a.m. on Friday and Saturday.
 Music should be played with headphones, and students may not congregate in groups during this time.